CSCI-2952-F/consistent-hrms/README.md

 ```sh
 python hospitals.py start
 ```

+>_if this is your first time running the system_ OR _you have just rebuilt the bigchaindb service_
+>
+>You need to seed bigchaindb with unregisterd patient assets.
+Run the following commands: `./prepopulate.sh`

 The frontend servers will be listening on the local interface, at ports starting from 8000.